BNS Padma (2012)

 BNS Padma is a Padma-class offshore patrol vessel of the Bangladesh Navy.
-She is serving the Bangladesh Navy from 2013.
+She has been serving the Bangladesh Navy since 2013.

 Career

 The ship was ordered on 2 May 2010.
 The contract was awarded to Khulna Shipyard in Khulna, Bangladesh, where the keel was laid in 2011.
 It was built in collaboration with Hudong Shipyard, with the Chinese supplying designs and materials and supervising the construction.
 She cost 580 million Bangladeshi taka (equivalent to $7.1 million in 2012).
 The ship was launched on 8 October 2012, and commissioned on 24 January 2013.
 She is currently serving under the command of Commander Flotilla West (COMFLOT WEST).

 Design

 BNS Padma is 50.4 m long, 7.5 m wide and 4.1 m high.
 The vessel has a displacement of 350 tonnes.
 She has a top speed of 23 kn.
-Her complement is 45 persons and can carry out missions lasting up to seven days at a time.
+Her complement is 45 persons and she can carry out missions lasting up to seven days at a time.